dhruvasagar/vim-dotoo/README.md

 ## Credits

-This plugin was inspired by the original emacs org-mode and the workflow described by Bert Hansen at http://doc.norang.ca/org-mode.html.
+This plugin was inspired by the original emacs org-mode and the workflow described by Bernt Hansen at http://doc.norang.ca/org-mode.html.

 I have taken bits of the syntax definitions & ideas from [vim-orgmode](https://github.com/jceb/vim-orgmode)